 MGT 387 Management Capstone.
 This is the management capstone course enabling students to integrate and use the disciplines and techniques learned throughout the program of study.
 Case studies are utilized to stress the importance of basing management decisions on a strategic view of organizations.
 The focus is on the role of management in the development of organizational strategy, on the practice of the decision-making process and in the development of an appropriate organizational structure.
-Prerequisite: Admission to the Adult BA in Management Program.
-3 semester hours.
+Prerequisite: Admission to the adult B.A. in Management Program.
+3 semester credit hours.

 MGT 389 Senior Seminar.
 Capstone course for organizational leadership major.
 Focus on an analysis of the leadership role in complex organizations.
 Case-based approach will integrate previous knowledge and emphasize use of critical thinking.
-3 semester hours.
+3 semester credit hours.

 MGT 391 Topics.
 Specially designed courses in various business topics to supplement the business curriculum.
 Prerequisite: Varies based upon the specific topic being explored.
-1-3 semester hours.
+1-3 semester credit hours.
 Course Repeatable.
 Maximum number of units allowed 99.

 MGT 395 Independent Study.
 Provides an opportunity for an advanced student in the major to pursue study in a field of business related interest.
-Prerequisite: Consent of instructor.
-1-3 semester hours.
-Consent Required.
+1-3 semester credit hours.
+Department Consent Required.
 Course Repeatable.
 Maximum number of units allowed 99.

 MGT 397 Internship.
 Practical experiences in business related fields under the supervision of the program coordinator.
-Prerequisite: Consent of internship faculty coordinator.
-2-6 semester hours.
-Consent Required.
+2-6 semester credit hours.
+Department Consent Required.